Skip to content

 We can see two main use cases for contexts, depending on whether the context data is supplied externally or produced by Spacelift.

-If the data is external to Spacelift, it's likely that this is a form of shared setup - that is, configuration elements that are common to multiple stacks, and grouped as a context for convenience.
-One example of this use case is cloud provider configuration, either for Terraform or Pulumi.
-Instead of attaching the same values - some of them probably secret and pretty sensitive - to individual stacks, contexts allow you to define those once and then have admins attach them to the stacks that need them.
+You can use contexts to group configuration elements (external to Spacelift) that are meant to be shared between multiple stacks.
+For example, you could use contexts for cloud provider configuration, either for OpenTofu/Terraform or Pulumi.
+Instead of attaching the same values (some of which could be secret) to individual stacks, contexts allow you to define those once and then attach them to the stacks that need them.

 Remote state alternative (Terraform-specific)»